ibm-cloud-docs/vpc/about-placement-groups.md

 The following are the restrictions for instances that are attached to a placement group:

 - An instance can be in only one placement group.
-- Instances provisioned with placement group strategies do not work with dedicated hosts.
+- Instances that are provisioned with placement group strategies do not work with dedicated hosts.
 - After an instance is placed, the assigned placement of that instance does not change based on placement of other instances.
 - After an instance is started, the associated placement group strategy can't be changed.
 - Instances can't be removed from a placement group or assigned to a different placement group.
 Instances must be deleted to remove the instance from the placement group.